Stereotypes! Americans are loud, British are cold, Chinese are inscrutable.

 When you make a generalisation, you don’t say EVERYONE does it.
 You just say SOME people or even a MAJORITY of people may behave like that.

 This is really important.
 National traits and characteristics do exist.
 And we all display them at times.
 But that doesn’t mean we aren’t individuals, or that we don’t have choices about how we behave.
 Making a generalisation about a cultural trait allows you to say it exists but not everyone displays it.
-Establishing that it does exist simply helps explain certain cultural behaviours.
+Establishing that it does exist simply helps explain certain cultural traits.

-One feature of cross cultural training is identifying where these stereotypes and generalisations are and aren’t helpful to us in our international communication.
+One feature of cross-cultural training is identifying where these stereotypes and generalisations are and aren’t helpful to us in our international communication.